pemellquist/skypunch/README.md

 **Background monitoring of an unlimited number of services**<br>
 Skypunch runs as a system daemon which monitors as many cloud services you like.
 The services can be any service including public and private cloud services which can be hosted within any cloud.

+**Built in Openstack Smarts**
+Skypunch has buiilt in ces which require Openstack Keystone tokens.
+Skypunch will automatically retrieve an Openstack Keystone token and use it with the target request.<br>

 **Python based monitoring code**<br>
 Skypunch is implemented in Python and uses a number of Python libraries including sqlalchemy for mysql access.<br>